marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/aarch64-options.rst

   instructions that are present in the base ARMv8.0 ISA.

   This option is only applicable when compiling for the base ARMv8.0 instruction set.
-If using a later revision, e.g. :option:`-march`:samp:`=armv8.1-a` or :option:`-march`:samp:`=armv8-a+lse`, the ARMv8.1-Atomics instructions will be used directly.
-The same applies when using :option:`-mcpu` = when the selected cpu supports the :samp:`lse` feature.
+If using a later revision, e.g. :option:`-march=armv8.1-a` or :option:`-march=armv8-a+lse`, the ARMv8.1-Atomics instructions will be used directly.
+The same applies when using :option:`-mcpu=` when the selected cpu supports the :samp:`lse` feature.
   This option is on by default.